Showing posts with label books. Show all posts

 Anyone can be part of Free Book by simply releasing it and writing a few words in the first page indicating that this book has not been lost or forgotten, it is part of the Free Book movement.
 The person who finds it should free the book again for someone else to enjoy.

 The Free Book movement suggests that by releasing a book we are achieving one of life's most rewarding experiences which is to share.
-This movement is created by the people and for the people.
-There is no government intervention or private institutions involved, and it's supported by writers, editors and artists.

 Happy Wednesday! xo